thisiscam/nozzle_cleaner/README.md

 This Python host module provides a simple solution for automatically wiping a 3D printer's nozzle.
 It continues wiping until the nozzle reaches a specified target temperature, avoiding the need for klipper macros.

+# WARNING

+This repo contains Python code that can manipulate your printer!
+If you are not sure what you are doing, do not use this!!!
+I am not responsible for any consequence caused by this script.

 # Installation

 To install as a moonraker service, follow these steps: